Dead Reckoning (1947 film)

-Dead Reckoning is a 1947 American film noir starring Humphrey Bogart and Lizabeth Scott and featuring Morris Carnovsky.
-The picture was directed by John Cromwell and written by Steve Fisher and Oliver H.P.
-Garrett based on a story by Gerald Drayson Adams and Sidney Biddell, adapted by Allen Rivkin.
+Dead Reckoning is a 1947 American film noir starring Humphrey Bogart and Lizabeth Scott.
+Directed by John Cromwell, it was written by Steve Fisher and Oliver H.P.
+Garrett, based on a story by Gerald Drayson Adams and Sidney Biddell, adapted by Allen Rivkin.
+It follows a war hero, Warren Murdock (Bogart), who begins investigating the death of his best friend and fellow soldier, Johnny Drake (Prince).
+The investigation leads Murdock to his friend's lover, a mysterious woman.
+Drake was accused of murdering her husband.